extratone/bilge/drafts/SiriTTS.md

-# Siri as Text-to-Speech in iOS 15
+# Siri as Text-to-Speech Talent in iOS 15

 ![Siri TTS](https://i.snap.as/13BtYmx0.png)

 ## Bewilderingly, Siri is genuinely great at something they were never designed for.
+The new “Make Audio From Text” action has finally been fixed.

 When I first published my [iPhone & Music guide](https://bilge.world/iphone-ios-music-apps) this past April, I’d been pretty active in [*AppleScoop*’s Discord Server](https://discord.gg/DxQ9jry8J3), so I decided to share it there.
 Editor-in-Chief Flynn - a ridiculously talented web developer *and* successful independent media entrepreneur - responded “I’m listening to it with the speak feature right now.
 Is it your voice or someone else? 😛,” Gourd bless his soul.
 Here’s the specific audio he was talking about: